AI Dungeon Guidebook

 icon

-The AI Models tab contains four accordions: Story, Safety Settings, Images, and Testing & Feedback.
+The AI Models tab covers six areas: Story Generator, Memory System, Model Settings, Safety, Image Generator, and Testing & Feedback.

-Story In the Story accordion, you can switch the AI model powering your gameplay: Griffin, Dragon, or ChatGPT.
-They each have different characteristics, so selecting a different model will change AI outputs and affect your experience.
+Story Generator Under Story Generator, you can use the dropdown to switch the AI model powering your gameplay.
+Each option has different characteristics, so selecting a different model will change AI outputs and affect your experience.
 Try them out to see which one works best for you!
-You can also choose a different Version of those models.
-Often times, we will have multiple variations of the same model available to players as we iterate and improve these engines.
-Learn more about our versioning system here → Premium players can also access Advanced Settings from this accordion to customize and control how AI responses are generated during gameplay.
-Learn more about the Advanced Settings here →
+You can also choose a different Version of those models, if one is available.
+We will often have multiple variations of the same model available to players as we iterate and improve these engines.

-Safety Settings The AI Safety Settings default to ‘Safe’ and are universal for your account, so changing this setting in-game will also update it under your Account Settings.
-Learn more about the AI Safety Settings here →
+Safety AI Safety settings are available here as well, as well as in account settings above.
+This option is universal for your account, so changing this setting in-game will also update it under your Account Settings.
+Learn more about the AI Safety Settings →

 icon